progressivis/progressivis/doc/custom_modules.md

 ### Synchronization of Modules

-When multiple modules are computing values over the same table, they may become desynchronized, some may be lagging behind due different processing speed.
+When multiple modules are computing values over the same table, they may become desynchronized; some may be lagging behind due to different processing speeds.

 (interactive_behavior)=
 # Interactive Behavior